 My cancer treatment can help you find out more about hospitals.

 Getting support during this time will help you manage the news and make decisions.
-Support can come from a variety of places including your family and friends, GP, CNS, local cancer support centre, or our support groups and online forum.
+Support can come from a variety of places including your family and friends, GP, CNS, local cancer support centre, or our Let's Meet and Mini Meet events and online forum.
 We now have a private area of our forum for women living with advanced cervical cancer so you can express yourself freely with others in a similar situation.

 You might not have thought about it before, but your local hospice may also provide support and therapies.
 Your instant reaction might be “Don’t be ridiculous, I’m not that ill”.
 Palliative care literally means holistic care and this is what hospices specialise in.
 The therapists are trained and experienced in supporting you, body and soul, to get the most out of life.
 They are not only there for people whose cancer is very advanced.
 You can ask your GP or CNS for a referral, alternatively you can call and ask about accessing their therapeutic out-patient services.

 Friends and family can also be sources of support.
 They may also try to protect you.
 If you find them being overly protective or controlling you need try and make sure you let them know what help you do and don’t want.
 Your CNS can help you to plan for these discussions.

 Your local cancer support centre will have a range of holistic therapies available free of charge to people undergoing treatment for cancer.
 Complementary therapies are used alongside your medical treatment received in hospital.
 These treatments can help you to relax, ease tense muscles and help you to return to a sense of equilibrium at a stressful time.
 There are a range of therapies available, such as acupuncture, aromatherapy, massage, reiki and reflexology.
 They will be delivered by a qualified therapist.